cynamonia/portfolio/README.md

 However, when I explored the issues of testing and QA work, I decided that this is the field I want to develop.
 So far I written test cases in Gherkin of [RespolHPL e-commerce](https://respolhpl-sklep.pl).
 I made the report of bugs on Jira and I written the test plan and test report in Google Docs.
 I made basic API automation tests in Postman.
 I study a book: "Certyfikowany tester ISTQB.
 Poziom podstawowy" by Adam Roman and Lucjan Stapp.

 Also I'm currently taking a PostgreSQL course on Udemy, where I am learning the basics of relational databases, writing queries for PostgreSQL databases, and how to modify and create simple tables and views.
-I am as well explored the non-functional testing area with performance, security and usability tests.
+I am as well exploring the non-functional testing area with performance, security and usability tests.
 # Tools 🛠
 - Postman
 - PostgreSQL